 13. Fifteen of Oklahoma 63 different tax credit types and three tax refund types.
 View

-14. 1,300 hidden tax credit and tax refunds uses by two special interest groups, mineral royalty-owners and insurance companies.
+14. 1,300 hidden tax credits and tax refunds used by two special interest groups, mineral royalty-owners, and insurance companies.
 These represent two of five ways (17) certain (counterfeit) Oklahoma tax credits were monetized.

 Back to Top